mtalijanac/associations/docs/Implementation.md

 ## ByteList

 ByteList is list of bytes, optimized for storing byte arrays.
-Timecache uses ByteList as to store of objects in their serialized form.
+Timecache uses ByteList as store of objects in their serialized form.

 There is only one way to add data to to a bytelist - by using add method.
 There are however many ways to access and/or read data from ByteList.